sbates/Evolve/README.md

 * [Chefspec](https://github.com/chefspec/chefspec)
 * Ruby 2.4

-Chefdk ships with Ruby, Test Kitchen and Inspec but I wanted to just call them out explicitly.
+Chefdk ships with Ruby, Test Kitchen, Chefspec and Inspec but I wanted to also call them out explicitly.
 In addition, the kitchen-ec2 gem is required.

 ## Assumptions
 * The listed software is installed and working properly